-- Because all CLP variables are discrete, you must declare every variable that a CLP model uses as integer or binary. - The default variable bounds in PROC OPTMODEL are -∞ to ∞.
+- Because all CLP variables are discrete, you must declare every variable that a CLP model uses as integer or binary. - The default variable bounds in PROC OPTMODEL are $-\infty$ to ∞ .
 The default lower bound in PROC CLP is 0.
 Thus, to replicate the behavior of PROC CLP, you must explicitly add a lower bound of 0 to the variable declaration.

-Macro Variable OROPTMODEL

 The OPTMODEL procedure always creates and initializes a SAS macro variable called OROPTMODEL, which contains a character string.
-After each PROC OPTMODEL run, you can examine this macro variable by specifying %put &OROPTMODEL; and check the execution of the most recently invoked solver from the value of the macro variable.
-You can also extract each keyword and value pair to obtain details about the solution.
+The variable contains information about the execution of the most recently invoked solver.

+Each keyword and value pair in OROPTMODEL also appears in two other places: the PROC OPTMODEL automatic arrays OROPTMODEL_NUM and OROPTMODEL_STR; and the ODS tables ProblemSummary and SolutionSummary, which appear after a SOLVE statement, unless you set the PRINTLEVEL= option to NONE.
+You can use these variables to obtain details about the solution.

 After the solver is called, the various keywords in the variable are interpreted as follows.